Shaunson26/playtogga/README.md

 Source the player table function `source("Functions/getIndividualPlayerTables.R")`

 The function requires the paths to the files.
 Here, I'm within the directory with the HTMLs.
 `playerHTMLs = list.files()`

-Run the function
+Run the function.
 `allPlayerList = getIndividualPlayerTables(playerHTMLs)`

 The data table of each player is in a list.
 Thus, for example, obtain the first 2 weeks of data.
 `allPlayerWk1_2 = lapply(allPlayerList, function(x) x[1:2,])`